edvb/tisp/doc/tisp.1.md

 ## Options

-#### -c COMMAND
+#### -e EXPRESSION

-Read *COMMAND* as a line of Tisp code, evaluate and print result
+Read *EXPRESSION* as a line of Tisp code, evaluate, and print result

 #### -r

 Launch the REPL prompt.
 Default if no arguments are given.
 Useful for loading files and then running REPL after.
-Equivalent to -c '(repl)'
+Equivalent to -e '(repl)'

 #### -h